Backup and restore clusters

 - the target cluster is sized appropriately; refer to Scale and configure clusters

-- the target cluster doesn’t have the same namespace(s) as the source cluster
+- if the target cluster has the same namespaces as the source cluster, those namespaces don't have any tables

 To review previous restores, click Restore.